Elasticsearch - 7.0 or later

 Plugins

-Some Elasticsearch plugins may be installed on-request.
+Some Elasticsearch plugins may be installed by request.
 Contact Aptible Support if you need a particular plugin.

 Configuration